Blue castle on an old door

 Schokoladenfabrik SchweizSchokoladenbrunnen bei Lindt (Foto: Seraina Zellweger)

-Cutting in front, no matter where
+Cutting in line, no matter where

-Doing laundry or housework on Sunday
+Washing clothes or doing housework on a Sunday

-Eating a St. Galler Bratwurst with mustard
+Eating a St. Gallen bratwurst with mustard

 Raclette SchweizRaclette in der Schweiz (Foto: Schweiz Tourismus André Meier)